-Four Larks is the creative practice of performance-and-music-maker Mat Diafos Sweeney alongside collaborative space-and-movement-maker Sebastian Peters-Lazaro.
+Four Larks makes original performance work at the intersection of theatre, music, visual art, and dance.
+Created by artistic & musical director Mat Diafos Sweeney alongside creative producer Sebastian Peters-Lazaro.
 Currently working from downtown LA / on Tongva land.

 “The first time you witness a production by Four Larks is a little like stumbling upon a brigadoon-like village; one that has somehow existed in isolation from the mainstream yet has developed a complete set of traditions, rituals and aesthetics on its own…These are fully-fledged operas growing from the detritus of contemporary culture.” -REALTIME

 Our junkyard operas fuse immersive design, chamber-pop, and choreography, orchestrated from found objects by an interdisciplinary ensemble.
 We transmute big ideas into immersive space and song.

 Our work is bricolaged from the ever accruing junkpile of American culture.
 We ransack the archives of mythology, literature, and history for source materials, and rewire them for the 21st century.
 We believe that words and images have power to shape the the future, and that our current truths are stitched into the stories we’ve told in the past.
 We are continually working towards an anti-racist and ecologically ethical practice, in both process and production, form and content.